Effects of Galaxy Cluster Structure on Lensed Gravitational Waves: Introduction

 Galaxy clusters have been extensively studied due to their incredible lensing efficiency, and their prowess as gravitational telescopes, which allow for detection of galaxies \cite{2023ApJ...957L..34W,2024arXiv241113640K} and stars \cite{Welch_2022, chema2023} at redshifts beyond the detection horizon of current telescopes \cite{mason2015,vujeva2024}.
 A key result from the studies of dark matter content of galaxy clusters is that they are complex structures comprised of many dark matter halos \cite{eliasdottir2007, furtak2023, gledhill2024,2024SSRv..220...19N}.
 This is unsurprising due to their formation through hierarchical mergers of smaller halos, but their rich complexity on an individual basis can significantly change their expected lensing properties.
+This increased complexity provides new and exciting GW lensing phenomenology that can only be accessed through studying lenses rich in structure such as clusters.

-Although there have been studies of the impact of small scale structures on both EM \cite{Williams:2023jiq,Venumadhav:2017pps} and GW lensing \cite{Chema_microlensing_2019}, there has been no comprehensive study on the impact that the sub-structure seen in real galaxy cluster models will have on both the rates and observables of lensed transients in the time domain such as gravitational waves, supernovae, gamma ray bursts, and fast radio bursts.
+Although there have been studies of the impact of small scale structures on both EM \cite{Williams:2023jiq,Venumadhav:2017pps} and GW lensing \cite{Chema_microlensing_2019}, there has been no comprehensive study on the impact that the sub-structure seen in real galaxy cluster models will have on both the rates and observables of lensed gravitational waves.

 The paper is structured as follows: Sec.~\ref{sec:lensing} outlines the basics of gravitational lensing formalism, Sec.~\ref{sec:realisticmodel} describes the galaxy cluster models used in this work, as well as our methods of simulating populations of gravitational wave sources in the cluster lensing framework, Sec.~\ref{sec:results} presents the results of this study, Sec.~\ref{sec:implications} discusses the implications of the results, as well as future work, and finally, Sec.~\ref{sec:conclusions} summarizes the findings of this work with some concluding remarks.